Inpatient Overflow Management with Proximal Policy Optimization: Model Formulation

 \subsection{MDP Model}

 We use an MDP framework to decide on whether to assign a waiting customer to one of the overflow pools.
 The objective is to find the optimal overflow policy that minimizes the infinite-horizon, long-run average cost.
 We consider a discrete-time setup, where the decision maker (e.g., hospital manager) makes overflow decisions at $m$ predefined time epochs each day (e.g., hourly), denoted as $t_0, t_1, \dots, t_{m-1}$ for day $t$.
-In the rest of this section, we define the state, action, cost, policy, and objective of the MDP.

 \paragraph{State.} We follow \cite{dai2019inpatient} to define the state space.
 Denote the system state observed at decision epoch $t_k$, before taking any action, as $S(t_k)$, where